 Amsterdam was hands-down my favorite.
 I felt like it had an abundance to offer as far as cultural experiences, history and cuisine—it was so much more than I was expecting.
 In my free time, I went to the Van Gogh Museum and really enjoyed it; I thought it was neat to see how they showcased Van Gogh’s artwork along with works by other artists that he was inspired by.
 It’s no wonder it’s one of Amsterdam’s top museums!

 So, what’s next on your travel horizon?

 The whole world is on my list!
 What’s next?
 Not quite sure, but anywhere and everywhere.
-I would love to go to Japan at some point to further feed my obsession with sushi.
+I would love to go on a tour of Japan at some point to further feed my obsession with sushi.
 But I definitely look forward to traveling alone again too—I have no qualms about going solo again.

 Any final advice for someone traveling solo?